-How Much Do You Think Jerry Jones Would Sell the Cowboy For?
+How Much Do You Think Jerry Jones Would Sell the Cowboys For?

 Ever fantasize about being the owner of the Dallas Cowboys?
 Well, it would cost you a pretty penny.

-Jerry Jones initially bought the Dallas Cowboys in 1989 for $150 billion, a record for the time.
+Jerry Jones initially bought the Dallas Cowboys in 1989 for $150 million, a record for the time.
 Since Jones took ownership, the value of the team has definitely gone up.
 Known as "America's Team", the Cowboys were recently named the most valuable franchise in the NFL by Forbes for the 12th year in a row, and the most valuable sports franchise in the world, with an estimated value of $5 billion.
 However, that's not enough in Jones' mind.

 As reported by Yahoo Sports, in an interview with Bloomberg magazine, Jones was asked how much it would take for him to sign over his Cowboys,